watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud Native Applications - Developer edition.md

 ### Task 6: Setup environment variables

 In this task, you will configure the "web" container to communicate with the API container using an environment variable, similar to the way the mongodb connection string is provided to the api.

 1. From cloud shell connected to the build agent VM, stop and remove the web container using the following commands.

     ```bash
     docker stop web
     docker rm web
     ```

 2. Validate that the web container is no longer running or present by using the -a flag as shown in this command.
 You will see that the "web" container is no longer listed.

     ```bash
     docker container ls -a
     ```

 3. Review the `app.js` file.

     ```bash
     cat app.js
     ```

 4. Observe that the `/config/content` endpoint allows the contentApiUrl variable to be set with an environment variable.

     ```javascript
-    app.get('/config/content', function (req, res) {
+    app.get("/config/content", function(req, res) {
-        const contentApiUrl = process.env.CONTENT_API_URL || "http://localhost:3001/";
+      const contentApiUrl =
+        process.env.CONTENT_API_URL || "http://localhost:3001/";
-        res.send({ "contentUrl": contentApiUrl });
+      res.send({ contentUrl: contentApiUrl });
     });
     ```

 5. Open the Dockerfile for editing using Vim and press the "i" key to go into edit mode.

     ```bash
     cd ..